ZhengboZhang/ZhengboZhang.github.io/_pages/about.md

 - *2022.12*, National Scholarship.

 # 📖 Educations
 - *2025.09 - Current*, Ph.D.
-Student in Computer Application Technology, Institute of Automation, Chinese Academy of Sciences & University of Chinese Academy of Sciences.
+Student in Computer Application Technology, Institute of Automation, Chinese Academy of Sciences.
 - *2021.09 - 2025.06*, B.E. in Computer Science and Technology (Experimental Class of Information Science), College of Information and Electrical Engineering, China Agricultural University.

 # 💻 Internships